Heimsk/freelancing-website/README.md

 A simple freelancing website made with NextJS 13, SASS, HTML, Typescript, ade just for training and for fun

+### Demo

+You can access the demo website here: https://freelancing-website-omega.vercel.app/dashboard

 ### Todo

 - Create a login page